rastasheep/semaphore-dashing/README.md

   testapp-sphinx: testapp-sphinx
 ```

-If in `config/semaphore.yml` you didn't specified branch, you  will see last build on that project no mather on branch,
+If you don't specify a branch, the last build on the project will be displayed, on any branch.
+Otherwise the last build for that branch will be displayed.
-otherwise if branch is specified, you will only see last build for that branch.

 ## Usage